Blanche Macdonald Centre is committed to ensuring the safety and wellbeing of our students, faculty, staff, clients and the communities we serve.

 We will be implementing all standards and protocols required for private training institutions and personal service establishments as directed by WorkSafe BC, the Provincial Health Officer, and the Ministry of Advanced Education.

 These enhanced protocols are intended to protect all of us while we are on campus so we can, in turn, protect our families, friends and communities when we return home.

 The most important thing we can do to protect each other is to NOT come into the school if we are feeling ill.

 Therefore, any staff member, faculty, student and/or client with symptoms of COVID-19 are not to enter the campus.

 The provincial health officer and the BC Centre for Disease Control have issued the following guidance around self-isolation, which BMC must follow:

-If a staff member, faculty or student reports any flu-like symptoms, including a fever, cough, and/or shortness of breath, or other symptoms that may be indicative of COVID-19, they will be sent home and advised to consult a medical practitioner.
+If a staff member, faculty or student reports any flu-like symptoms, including a fever, cough, and/or shortness of breath, or other symptoms that may be indicative of COVID-19, they will be directed to either not attend or sent home and advised to consult a medical practitioner.

 In order to move forward and return to the classroom, we have completed a thorough review and analysis to assess the potential risks of viral transmission.